-If you have an emergency medical condition and get emergency services from an out-ofnetwork provider or facility, the most you will have to pay the provider or facility is your plan's in-network cost-sharing amount (such as copayments and coinsurance).
+If you have an emergency medical condition and get emergency services from an out-of- network provider or facility, the most the provider or facility may bill you is your plan's in- network cost-sharing amount (such as copayments and coinsurance).
 You can't be balance billed for these emergency services.
-This includes services you may get after you're in stable condition unless you give written consent and give up your protections not to be balance billed for these post-stabilization services.
+This includes services you may get after you're in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.